Du4nG/SSG-2/content/posts/panacea/index.md

 Can't believe I'm once again being asked the same question, in the place where I had lived longer than she had, the second time !
 Bitch just came here yesterday but already mastered every station in the country.
 Jeez, do I even live here ?

+surrounded by massive buildings

+Told her that in this place, people is lying all the way through, hugging each other, immersing with love story.
+Welp, apparently they... didn't.
+She gave me a look of contempt, said that if there were such a person to do that, would be only me.
+Oh come on, they clearly did that on the Youtube.

-Some of the people here in the middle of the 12:00AM noon, while covering their heads with jacket.
+Some of the people here were chattering while covering their heads with jacket to avoid the sunlight, at the worst possible time of the day, under the heat of 12:00 PM.
 Duh !
 Are you really doing that ?

 Go Karts